4 Ways To Get A Green Card On Your Own

 4 Ways to get a Green Card on your own

 In this guide, we will discuss four ways that you can self-petition to get a green card.
 That means that you can apply for your green card on your own without the need for an employer or a family member to sponsor you.
-These four ways are (1) the EB1A visa, (2) the EB2 national interest waiver, (3) the EB5 investor visa, and (4) the Violence Against Women Act (VAWA).
+These are some of the steps to get a green card (1) the EB1A visa, (2) the EB2 national interest waiver, (3) the EB5 investor visa, and (4) the Violence Against Women Act (VAWA).
 In this article, we are going to cover all four for you.

 We are Ashoori Law, led by attorney Michael Ashoori, a U.S. immigration lawyer based in Los Angeles, California.
 At our law firm we work with clients from all over the world, and we regularly post articles and videos to make sure that you are up to date with the latest immigration news and tips.
 If, after reading this article, you have more questions about visa and green card options, then we invite you to call us at +1-818-741-1117 or you may request a free consultation by clicking this link.